fluentlabs-xyz/tech-book/src/rwasm/technology.md

 Element section is also temporary.
 We don't have to keep this section because we can replace it with memory operations.
-It can reduce number of RW ops and size of our circuits.
+It can reduce the number of RW ops and size of our circuits.
 The biggest challenge is how to manage memory securely in this case and avoid mixing system and user memory spaces.
 We don't want to go with custom WASM compilation target and want to support original WASM binaries (now matter how they compiled).

 This is still under research.